heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 ##

 > Digital governance is a discipline that focuses on establishing clear accountability for digital strategy, policy, and standards.
 A digital governance framework, when effectively designed and implemented, helps to streamline digital development and dampen debates around digital channel “ownership

+## Exercise 2: contentstrategy.at

+Please work in the same groups as for exercise 1!

+- Describe the existing roles and workflow
+- List problems to be resolved
+- Define future roles and workflow and give reasons for your choices.

+##

+The exercise 2 is the task for this part of the course in this semester.
+Grading will be done on the base of this task and a short oral exam on the literature mentioned in this presentation and one additional text chosen by the students individually.